sacha-renault/paper-replication/Attention Layer/readme.md

 ## Known issue
 - Transformer training: i know current training loop is bugged (it runs but will not work as expected).
 Currently, the teacher forcing isn't implemented well (it only removes padding or EOS token) ...
-- tokenerizer uses char-level tokenization.
-It won't work so great but i have some tests to do with it first.